nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 ---
 ### Install Auspice from source

-This gives us the same advantages as installing Augur from source 😀 Note that here we're using conda to create an "Auspice" environment with Node.js installed -- if you'd prefer to do something else then just replace those two steps.
+This gives us the same advantages as installing Augur from source 😀 Note that here we're using Conda to create an "Auspice" environment with Node.js installed -- if you'd prefer to do something else then just replace those two steps.

 ```
-# use conda to create an environment with nodejs 10
+# Use Conda to create an environment with nodejs 10
 conda create -yn auspice nodejs=10
 conda activate auspice

-# grab the GitHub auspice repo
+# Grab the GitHub Auspice repo
 git checkout https://github.com/nextstrain/auspice.git
 cd auspice

-# install using npm
+# Install using npm
 npm install --global .

-# test it works
+# Test it works
 auspice --version
 auspice --help
 ```

 Auspice should now be available everywhere, as long as you're in this environment.
 At least on macOS, changes to the source code are reflected in this system-wide install.